|

 After calling clearDefines, the user can either perform defines by calling defineColumnType/defineColumnTypeChars or let the driver use the default defines for the table.

-To use the clearDefines
+To use the clearDefines entrypoint you have to

 cast the Statement object to the type